App version: 0.1.0

 Credit Score Impacts

 Taking on a new loan or signing up for another credit card could impact your credit score.
 Opening a new account can cause a small, temporary drop in your credit score due to the hard inquiry that the lender will conduct when reviewing your application.However, the most important determinants of your credit score are your level of debt compared to your total available credit and your payment history.
-Opening a new credit card account will increase the amount of credit you have, potentially reducing your credit utilization ratio for a given amount of debt.
+Opening a new credit card account or taking out a personal loan will increase the amount of credit you have, potentially reducing your credit utilization ratio for a given amount of debt.
 And if you make your payments on-time, you’ll add positive information to your credit history.

 Credit Requirements